jcqnly/data-structures-and-algorithms/Sorting_Algorithms/MergeSort/README.md

 # Merge Sort
-Given an array, sort it.
+Given an array, sort it using a merge sort.

 ---
 ## Challenge